 One of the main causes of concrete chipping or cracking is soil expansion.
 When the soil beneath your home becomes heavily saturated with water (due to weather, drainage leaks, or excessive watering), it will create hydraulic (hydrostatic) pressure against your concrete.
 When the pressure is great enough, your concrete will chip, crack, settle, or heave.

 You may be ignoring concrete repair because it seems like a large (and expensive) undertaking.
-However, damaged concrete is unsightly, lowers the value of your home, and presents a tripping hazard to you and to guests.
+However, damaged concrete is unsightly, lowers the value of your home, and presents a tripping hazard for you and to guests.
 Airlift Concrete Experts cares about the quality of Arkansas homes and the safety of you and your family – which is why we offer free quotes for all of your concrete repair needs.
 We also offer a method that is quick and affordable and requires no demolition or disturbance to your property.

 Our Solution for Cracked and Chipping Concrete